Chris Moore (American football)

-Christopher Moore (born June 16, 1993) is an American professional football wide receiver for the Washington Commanders of the National Football League (NFL).
+Christopher Moore (born June 16, 1993) is an American professional football wide receiver of the Baltimore Ravens for the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and was selected by the Baltimore Ravens in the fourth round of the 2016 NFL draft.
-Moore has also been a member of the Houston Texans, Tennessee Titans, and Arizona Cardinals.
+Moore has also been a member of the Houston Texans, Tennessee Titans, Arizona Cardinals, and Washington Commanders.

 Early life

 Moore attended and played high school football at Thomas Jefferson High School.
+A 3-star wide receiver recruit, he committed to Cincinnati to play college football over offers from Illinois, Michigan State, Texas Tech, and West Virginia.

 College career

 Moore with the Cincinnati Bearcats in 2014.

-Moore attended and played college football at Cincinnati.